engelhartrueben/resume/README.md

 <h4 id="-a-href-https-github-com-cerebrallabs-cerebral-cerebral-a-"><a href="https://github.com/CerebralLabs/cerebral">Cerebral</a></h4>
 <h5 id="roblox-player-state-management">Roblox Player State Management</h5>
 <p>Simplifies the handling of player data, from the database, to in-game, and back, with the goal of making the development of Roblox games more accessible.</p>

 <h4 id="-a-href-https-github-com-cerebrallabs-mangle-mangle-a-"><a href="https://github.com/CerebralLabs/mangle">Mangle</a></h4>
 <h5 id="a-luau-name-mangler">A Luau Name Mangler</h5>
 <p>Inspired by Python&#39;s name mangler, making variables private by naming convention.
 Designed to manage the complexity of large projects in Luau.</p>

 <h4 id="-a-href-https-github-com-coal-rock-pantheon-pantheon-a-"><a href="https://github.com/coal-rock/Pantheon">Pantheon</a></h4>
 <h5 id="a-command-and-control-adversary-emulation-framework">A Command and Control Adversary Emulation Framework</h5>
 <p>Written in Rust.
-Working with a small team,  this tool helps organize security testing.
+Working with a small team,  this tool helps organize security testing.</p>
 </div>

 <div>
 <div align="center">